 Medium Neighborhood Residential

 Medium Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
 The building form ranges from Very Low Rise to Low Rise, and buildings are typically oriented toward the street.
-The residential density ranges from is 1 unit per 800 square feet of lot area to 1 unit per 600 square feet of lot area.
+The residential density ranges from 1 unit per 800 square feet of lot area to 1 unit per 600 square feet of lot area.

-12 Net Acres
+46 Net Acres

-<1% of Plan Area
+of Plan Area

 Medium Residential

 Medium Residential areas provide a concentration of multi-unit housing and are typically located near commercial or employment centers.
 Supportive institutional uses may also be provided in certain Residential Use Districts.
 The building form is Very Low Rise.
-The residential density is 1 unit per 800 square feet of lot area.
+The residential density allowed is 1 unit per 800 square feet of lot area.

 Description

-993 Net Acres
+935 Net Acres

+31% of Plan Area

 Low Neighborhood Residential

 Low Neighborhood Residential areas are primarily residential and may integrate limited local-serving commercial uses; these neighborhoods are adjacent and connected to commercial and employment areas.
 The building form is Very Low Rise and buildings are typically oriented towards the street.
 The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

-76 Net Acres
+Net Acres

-3% of Plan Area
+2% of Plan Area

 Low Medium Residential

 Low Medium Residential areas provide multi-unit housing, ranging from duplexes to small scale apartments, generally near neighborhood-serving uses.
 The building form is Very Low Rise.
 The residential density generally ranges from 2 units per lot to 1 unit per 1,500 square feet of lot area.

-23 Net Acres
+22 Net Acres

 <1% of Plan Area

 Low Residential

 Low Residential areas provide single unit housing, typically set away from centers of activity.
 The building form is Very Low Rise.
 The minimum size of each lot is 5,000 square feet and residential density is limited to one unit per lot.

-281 Net Acres
+274 Net Acres

-10% of Plan Area
+9% of Plan Area

 Light Industrial

 Light Industrial areas preserve and sustain industrial activity while serving as a jobs base.
-The building form is Low Rise and the site layout typically varies to accommodate a range of industries.
+The building form is Very Low Rise, and the site layout typically varies to accommodate a range of industries.
 Uses include manufacturing, warehouse and distribution, research and development, office, and limited commercial.
 Housing is generally not permitted in Light Industrial areas but limited residential uses may be allowed, for example, through adaptive reuse of existing buildings.

-469 Net Acres
+456 Net Acres

-16% of Plan Area
+15% of Plan Area

 Industrial

 Industrial areas are centers of industrial activity while serving as a regional jobs base.
-The building form is Low Rise.
+The building form is Very Low Rise.
 Site layout and development in these areas are flexible to accommodate a range of vehicles, equipment and industries.
 Uses include office, warehouse, distribution, heavy manufacturing, recycling and waste transfer, utilities, and mining.
 The Industrial designation does not allow residential uses.

 Description

-145 Net Acres
+136 Net Acres

 Open Space

 Open Space areas primarily serve as public recreational sites or parks but can include reservoirs and nature reserves.
 These largely open areas are intended for passive and active outdoor recreation, public gathering, and education.
 The building form, if there are accessory structures or buildings on site, typically facilitates recreational and/or communal activities, such as playground equipment, restrooms, and community centers.
 The Open Space designation does not allow residential uses.

-190 Net Acres
+211 Net Acres

 of Plan Area